 The school is well supported by a range of musical instructors.
 Music tuition is currently available for Piping/Chanter, Drumming, Brass and Woodwind instruments from P5 onwards.

-All the main aspects of music; inventing, performing and listening are covered in the school programme.
+All the main aspects of music, inventing, performing and listening, are covered in the school programme.
 Pupils learn to play the recorder from Primary 4 and are encouraged to be part of the school choir.
 Many pupils enter the Kintyre Music Festival each year and take part in school concerts and performances.
-We also have an active School Choir.

 Parental Access to Records

 The School Pupil Records (Scotland) Regulations 1990